-Bob and I were well on our way back up to the South Rim from Plateau Point after a grueling 12-hours of hiking, so with our noses to the grindstone, we just focused on putting one foot in front of the other to make headway.
+Bob and I were well on our way back up to the South Rim from Plateau Point at Grand Canyon National Park after a grueling 12-hours of hiking, so with our noses to the grindstone, we just focused on putting one foot in front of the other to make headway.
 That is why neither one of us saw the Bighorn Sheep (Ovis canadensis nelsoni) surveying its surroundings from a ledge above the trail, just below Mile-and-a Half Resthouse.
 If not for other hikers mentioning sight of the animal, we would have completed our hike in total ignorance of its presence.

 We had actually reached the rest stop and were taking advantage of the fresh water supply when we heard animated conversation between other hikers who had seen a Bighorn Sheep just below us on the trail.
 Bob and I were stupefied.
 How could we have walked right past it and not noticed?
 Our exhaustion and intense focus was the only explanation for disregarding our surroundings.

 I could not bring myself to hike even a short distance back down the trail as I had barely enough energy left to carry me to the top of the canyon.
 It was all I could do to put one step in front of the other in order to keep moving forward.
 So, Bob retraced his steps down the dirt path while I rested and refreshed myself.
 It was one photographic opportunity that he did not want to miss.